- Location: Illinois

 Waiving the Written and Driving Exams

 Completion of an IDOT motorcycle safety course will qualify drivers 18 years old and older to waive both the written and driving exams when getting their Class L or Class M license.
 (See “IL Motorcycle Rider Education Courses” below.)
-Applicants under 18 years old who complete the course must still take the driving exam, but are exempt from the written test.
+Applicants 16 to 17 years old who complete the course must still take the driving exam and the written test.

 To waive the exams, you must present a completion card from an IDOT Motorcycle Rider Education course.
 The completion card is valid for 1 year.